Ella-Hoeppner/SSE/README.md

     * will it still be possible to have a language that can introduce new delimiters/prefixes dynamically if I go this route, like I had hoped to do in Quoot?
 * write a bunch of tests
 * Parser should operate over a &str or at least a String, rather than a Vec<char>
+* Support opening and closing delimiters that use the same character
+  * will need to support escapes so that it's possible to have a string like "\""
+* Convert from pure-sexp back into GSE, given a set of prefix/delimiter types
+  * will have to figure out how to handle cases where there are multiple delimiters/prefixes with the same tag...
+    * could just always use the first one, but then converting back to GSE would be lossy
+    * I guess when there are multiple options for which delimiter/prefix to use, each element could store an index for which one it came from
+* keep track of character indeces for each element, such that the original string can be recreated losslessly
+  * I guess maybe we also need a "trailing whitespace" field or something, to distinguish spaces from tabs from newlines...
+  * should make a bunch of tests for this
+* In the long run, once the above is all done and there are extensive tests:
+  * Represent clojure/script syntax in GSE
+  * Integrate GSE into Cast
+  * work on an LSP for syntax highlighting (specifically rainbow-colored delimiters) and paredit-like structural editing
+    * or at least, part of an LSP.
+Whatever I build here should be easily extensible to include things you'd want if you built a full language on top of GSE, like definition lookups and error squiggles.